Montana Federation of Public Employees

 The Montana Federation of Public Employees (MFPE) is a labor union in the state of Montana.
-Its 23,000 members make it the largest union in the state.
+Its 18,000 members make it the largest union in the state.

-The MFPE is primarily an education union, with most of its members being teachers, paraprofessionals and other school-related personnel.
-The union also represents large numbers of faculty in the state's public higher education system, and a wide variety of workers in state government ranging from accountants to foresters to health care workers.
-The union also represents a small number of health care workers in the private sector.
+The MFPE is a professionally diverse union, with its members being teachers, paraprofessionals and other school-related personnel.
+As well as law enforcement-including the Department of Corrections, Highway Patrol, Department of Transportation, MCS, healthcare workers and other state and county entities.

 History

 MFPE was formed in 2018 by the merger of Montana's two largest labor unions: MEA-MFT and the Montana Public Employees Association (MPEA).
 MFPE is Montana's largest labor union, predominately a union of public employees working in almost every Montana community in public elementary and secondary schools, public higher education, state, county, and city governments.
 MFPE is one of five merged state affiliates of the National Education Association (NEA) and American Federation of Teachers (AFT).

 Before merger with MPEA, MEA-MFT was the result of the merger of the Montana Education Association (MEA) and the Montana Federation of Teachers (MFT) in 2000.

 In 1882, seven years before statehood, Montana frontier parents and teachers formed what ultimately became MEA.
 From the beginning MEA was a union of professional public school educators, especially teachers, and until the middle 1970s and the adoption of the Montana collective bargaining act, public school administrators.

 MFT first emerged in 1917 when a small group of professors at Montana State College (now the University of Montana) petitioned the newly created AFT for affiliate status and became AFT Local 111.
 That unit disappeared, but reemerged in 1972 at the University of Montana.

 MEA and MFT had long been rivals, with MEA organizing teachers in most of the state's large cities and MFT organizing teachers and other education workers in small towns and rural counties as well as state workers and higher education.